CACFP Meal Pattern-Whole Grains

 If you have found any other whole grain products that aren’t listed here, I’d love for you to comment and I can add them if they meet the USDA requirements.

 My hope is for this article to help simplify the whole grain requirement for you!
 Thanks so much for checking it out.
 For more mealtime inspiration, check out cacfp breakfast ideas, lunch ideas, and snack ideas.
 For help in planning your daycare menu, click on the highlighted text.
-If you need help with your meat and meat alternates, check this out.
+If you need help with your meat and meat alternates, or fruits and vegetables check this out.

 Don’t forget to pin for later